Diagnosing the Performance Trade-off in Moral Alignment: A Case Study on Gender Stereotypes: Analysis

 \subsection{Selective Versus Overall Forgetting}

 Figure~\ref{fig:mechanism} shows the experimental results regarding how StereoSet score and SST performance evolve over fine-tuning epochs.
 As shown in the left figure, both $\mathcal{D}_f$ and $\mathcal{D}_n$ enable the model to achieve a StereoSet score of 50, indicating satisfactory fairness.
-Since $\mathcal{D}_n$ contains no gender-specific terms and its only effect is to induce forgetting, we conclude that fairness is influenced by both forgetting and the fairness objective.
+Since $\mathcal{D}_n$ contains no gender-specific terms and its only effect is to induce forgetting, we conclude that fairness is correlated to both forgetting and the fairness objective.
 This can be further confirmed by the reduced StereoSet score of fine-tuning PLMs with a stereotypical corpus, $\mathcal{D}_g$.
 The converged and stable StereoSet score achieved with $\mathcal{D}_f$ highlights the effectiveness of the fairness objective, whereas $\mathcal{D}_n$ tends to drive PLMs toward inverse stereotypes (e.g., stereotype to females $\rightarrow$ stereotype to males).

 Regarding overall forgetting, the middle plot in Figure~\ref{fig:mechanism} shows that both $\mathcal{D}_f$ (anti-stereotypical) and $\mathcal{D}_g$ (stereotypical) contribute equally to the overall forgetting level.
 We attribute this to the unintended associations illustrated in Fig.\ref{fig:motivation}.
+For more discussion about the unintended association, please refer to Appendix~\ref{app:genderInNeutral}.
 In contrast, $\mathcal{D}_n$ induces significantly greater forgetting, which becomes more pronounced as the amount of $\mathcal{D}_n$ used in fine-tuning increases.
 Interestingly, the SST performance of PLMs closely aligns with their forgetting behavior: models fine-tuned on $\mathcal{D}_f$ and $\mathcal{D}_g$ exhibit comparable SST performance.
 Whereas greater forgetting leads to substantially degraded SST results, as illustrated by the green lines representing different sizes of $\mathcal{D}_n$.